Pseudis: Phylogenetic relationships

 The phylogenetic position of frogs currently included in the genus Pseudis in relation to other anurans was for a long time a matter of debate.
 They have been placed in Ranidae, Leptodactylidae, Hylidae, and as their own family Pseudidae This results from their highly derived body plan for a hylid frog due to their mostly aquatic habits.
 Recent morphological and molecular phylogenetic reconstructions have unambiguously placed them within the subfamily Hylinae with Scarthyla as a sister group.

 Phylogenetic relationships among species of the group were recently proposed using molecular evidences.
 Both publications found identical trees, but proposed different taxonomic solutions for the nonmonophyly of Pseudis, either resurrecting the genus Podonectes or placing Lysapsus as a junior synonym of Pseudis.
 More recent molecular evidence did not find Pseudis paraphyletic with respect to Lysapsus, so the synonymy is unnecessary.

+Intrinsic phylogeny tree of genus Pseudis: